 Smart contracts are means for exchanging money, shares, properties, or any form of asset in a transparent, secure, conflict-free way while omitting the need for intermediation by a middleman.

 Throughout this article, we will review the most widely used smart contract platforms that have proven to be efficient and reliable across various business applications.
+If you'd like to learn about smart contracts and how they work, we have a Cointelligence Academy class that covers them in detail.

 The most popular smart contract platforms